BAJAJ FINSERV DIRECT LIMITED

 Frequently Asked Questions (FAQs)

-Risks include price convergence failure, transaction costs, liquidity constraints, and regulatory issues.
+The main risks include price convergence issues, transaction and financing costs, liquidity constraints, and regulatory or operational factors that may affect execution and settlement.

 Cash and carry involves buying the asset and selling futures, whereas reverse cash and carry involves short selling the asset and buying futures.